gruberb/kee1/README.md

 # kee1
-Transform a keepass csv backup into a CSV which can be imported by 1Password
+Transform a keepass CSV backup into a format which can be imported by 1Password

 ### Usage